kanewallmann/Dreambooth-Stable-Diffusion/README.md

 This repo (and _particularly_ this `README`) should be considered under active development until such time as this line of text disappears, so please pop in every so often in case things still appear piecemeal.
 I will be adding new prompts on occasion to the model (and have several ideas on how to smooth the path to training multi-subject models), so be aware that this is very much a construction zone.

-After finishing the guide (again, active work if you're reading this line), I'll add some points on how to search for prompts and run them yourself using this repository - if you find any that you are particularly impressed with, [tag me on Twitter](https://twitter.com/functi0nZer0) with a screenshot as well as the prompt text and the seed, and I'll consider them for inclusion!
+After finishing the guide (again, active work if you're reading this line), I'll add some points on how to search for prompts and run them yourself using this repository - if you already know how to hunt them down, or have any that you've been using yourself and are particularly impressed with, [tag me on Twitter](https://twitter.com/functi0nZer0) with a screenshot as well as the prompt text and the seed, and I'll consider them for inclusion!

 ## Disclaimer